-- It must be understood that evaluation reports themselves do not automatically qualify a student for registration or services through the DSS.
-DSS will make the final decision as to whether reasonable and appropriate accommodations are needed and can be provided to the student. - It is important to note that a prior history of receiving accommodations in previous academic/testing environments is not a guarantee one will be granted accommodations on a high stakes examination.
-Prior documentation may have been adequate in determining appropriate services or accommodations in the past.
-However, a prior history of accommodations without demonstration of a current need does not in itself warrant the provision of similar accommodations.
+- It must be understood that evaluation reports themselves do not automatically qualify a student for registration or services through the OAS.
+OAS will make the final decision as to whether reasonable and appropriate accommodations are needed and can be provided to the student. - It is important to note that a prior history of receiving accommodations in previous academic/testing environments is not a guarantee one will be granted accommodations at TTUHSC El Paso.
+Prior documentation may have been adequate in determining appropriate services or accommodations in the past; however, a prior history of accommodations without demonstration of a current need does not in itself warrant the provision of similar accommodations.